UncleNine/Native-Crash-Handler/README.md

 A simple set of code to enable JNI Native crashes to be caught by java and throw a meaningfull exception

+## Forked project

+This code is based on project https://github.com/SalomonBrys/Native-Crash-Handler

+## What is new in this fork?

+Originally, there was no stacktrace for JNI programs, it was disabled.
+Native Crash Handler uses libcorkscrew.so library, which is available on Android >= 4.1.1 (API  devices.
+)

+Main purpose of this fork: To add libcorkscrew.so library for devices with Android API 9 devices (2.3) to be able to generate native stack traces.
+This repository contains demo Android application to show how it works.

 ## Why it exists